Beekeeping Training

 Participant Profile

-• Those who want to make their existing beekeeping operations more profitable,
+• Those who want to make their existing beekeeping business more profitable

-• Agriculture and animal husbandry vocational high school/university students,
+• Agriculture and livestock vocational high school/college students

 Prerequisites